JamesSkemp/words/content/post/xml-schema-definition-creation-journal-part-3-xslt-sample.md

 +++
-title = "XML Schema Definition creation: Journal - Part 3: XSLT sample" summary = "Having finished creating an XML Schema Definition for a simple journal, it was time to create a quick view of the content." draft = false comments = true date = "2009-12-27T21:47:00-06:00"
+title = "XML Schema Definition creation: Journal - Part 3: XSLT sample" description = "Having finished creating an XML Schema Definition for a simple journal, it was time to create a quick view of the content." draft = false comments = true date = "2009-12-27T21:47:00-06:00"